Why Do People Send Messages in Bottles?

-We have been doing it for hundreds of years, and messages in bottles continue to intrigue us.
+We have been sending messages in bottles for hundreds of years, and these mysterious bottled letters continue to intrigue us.
 They loom large in popular culture, too.
-There’s the Police song, “Message in a Bottle”; the Nicholas Sparks book, “Message in a Bottle,” and the movie starring Robin Wright and Kevin Costner.
-There are businesses that make message-in-a-bottle wedding invitations–you can even send a message in a bottle “virtually” to a random recipient online!
+There’s the Police song, “Message in a Bottle”; the Taylor Swift song by the same name; the Nicholas Sparks book, “Message in a Bottle,” and the movie starring Robin Wright and Kevin Costner.
+There are businesses that make message-in-a-bottle gifts and invitations–you can even send a message in a bottle “virtually” to a random recipient online!

 So, what do we hope to get out of sending these messages?
 For some, like Ake and Paolina Wiking, the answer is love.
 Many, like John E. Freeland, send a message in a bottle because they want a penpal.
 Some hope their bottles will be found, like activists who use MIBs to spread awareness of issues like ocean litter.
 Others hope their messages in bottles will never be found, and use them as a sort of “confessional,” entrusting apologies and farewells to the ocean.
 Some will send a message in a bottle to say goodbye to loved ones, or even to send them on a final journey, like these folks.

 In stark contrast, some send them simply as a joke.
 In the 19th and early 20th centuries, message in a bottle hoaxes were enormously popular, like this one and this one.
-Messages in bottles were also sent in the early years of ocean science to study currents.
+Messages in bottles powered the efforts of early ocean scientists to study currents.
 Some motives remain a mystery forever–like when a message in a bottle is found after the sender has passed away.

 One thing’s certain: these bottled notes go on some wild adventures in the high seas, and lead to friendships, romance, and reunions that never could have happened any other way.